Skip to main content

 • Virtual WAN ExpressRoute Gateway: Enable “Allow traffic from non Virtual WAN networks”

-Below is my ExpressRoute Gateway deployed to Extended Zone VNET.
+Below is my ExpressRoute Gateway deployed to Extended Zone VNet.

 alt